 100% of increased value

-There are many benefits to home solar energy.
-You can reduce emissions, save money, and raise your property values.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can raise your property values, qualify for tax benefits, and save money.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

-It depends on your location and what type of panels you're installing.
-With the winter months in Arizona being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on where you live and what type of panels you're installing.
+With the winter months in Arizona being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.

 Solar panels are gaining in popularity for their high efficiency and low maintenance costs.
 Depending on how much sunlight your property receives, you may find they're the best performing source of renewable energy compared to others.